 Distribution of Assets

 The distribution of your assets is, perhaps, the most significant part of your will.
-This includes deciding how your property, money, and other possessions are to be divided.
-It’s essential to be as specific as possible to avoid any ambiguity.
-For complex estates, considering professional guidance on DIY will writing might be beneficial.
+This includes deciding how your property, money, investments, and personal possessions are to be divided.
+Be as specific as possible — rather than “I leave my jewellery to my daughters,” specify which items go to which daughter.
+For complex estates involving property, business interests, or assets in trust, considering professional guidance on will writing is strongly recommended.

 Other key elements to consider include: